lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 - The **10th percentile** shows similar behavior to the mean distance.

 As you see in this example just selecting every N-th frame is similar to selecting frames randomly.
-More sophisticated selection methods such as coreset sampling which has been heavily optimized for Lightly Docker result in much higher sample diversity.
+More sophisticated selection methods, such as coreset sampling which has been optimized for Lightly Docker, result in much higher sample diversity.

 .. note:: Note that by default the embeddings of the dataset will be normalized